- The 5 Best CrossFit Grips Reviewed:

 We also liked the extra thick wrist straps, which we felt gave us extra security and confidence in bigger lifts too.

-The Neoprene didn’t have as much grip as say, the Bear Komplex carbon composite, but we still felt secure in both lifts and rig work.
+When testing, we noted that the neoprene didn’t have as much grip as say, the Bear Komplex carbon composite, but we still felt secure in both lifts and rig work.
 And, we found, that once you had a little chalk on there, it really came together and provided extra grip.

 We also liked the three finger coverage, which provided protection across the whole palm, while still being very flexible.